yoo2001818/shellscripts/PLANNING.md

 # Shellscripts Planning Document
-Shellscripts is a shell script repository website; You can easily get and run shellscripts as simple as package managers such as `apt-get`.
+Shellscripts is a shell script repository website; You can easily get and run shellentries as simple as package managers such as `apt-get`.

 There will be two frontend for Shellscripts:
 - Web frontend.